geeky-rahul/learning-ai/README.md

 # AI Learning Journey

-This repository contains all my learning materials and practice files related to AI, starting from Python basics and moving through essential libraries like NumPy, Pandas, and Data Visualization.
+This repository contains all my learning materials and practice files related to AI, starting from Python basics and moving through essential libraries like NumPy, Pandas, Data Visualization, and Machine Learning projects.

 ---